HohlbeinLab/FTM2/README.md

 The JAR file can be found in the releases or in the target folder.
 Once downloaded it can be installed by launching ImageJ > Plugins > Install...
 Selecting the downloaded jar and restarting ImageJ.
-The plugin should then show up at the bottom of the Plugins menu under "Faster Temporal Median".
+The plugin should then show up in the Plugins menu under "Faster Temporal Median".

 Current Version: 0.9.5
 Download [Here](https://github.com/HohlbeinLab/FTM2/releases/latest)